 Eric is a Ph.D. student of Dr. Robin Overstreet, Gulf Coast Research

 Anybody who might need a postdoc or a faculty/stuff parasitologist

 in near future should dial his number immediately before others

 Dr. Arseny Makarikov

-Institute of of animal systematics and evolution of the Russian
+Institute of Systematics and Ecology of Animals of the Russian

 Academy of Sciences, Novosibirsk

-Arseny is an expert of hymenolepidids of small mammals, particularly
+Arseny is an expert on hymenolepidids of small mammals, particularly